 This is more than acid reflex though.
 The acid triggered my throat to generate a protective layer of mucous so that the acid wouldn’t destroy the esophageal lining.

-At the same time, I was reading this medicine man book about a guy who hears a voice he calls “spirit” explain the world’s hidden health problems and respective cures.
+At the same time, I was reading this medical medium book about a guy who hears a voice he calls “spirit” explain the world’s hidden health problems and respective cures.
 I was skeptical, to say the least, but he similarly described the problem of your stomach acid being out of sync and rising in the throat causing overt mucous production.

 He thinks it can stem from prior EBV infections (mono) and adrenal fatigue, both of which I’ve had.
 And circling it back to the naturopath, spirit’s cure is celery juice in the AM by itself to restore the stomachs hydrochloric acid levels.